ibrahim-tsi/bunny-simulator/README.md

 # Bunny Simulator
 A training project created in C++ and SFML to simulate the lifespan, breeding, and movement of healthy and sick bunnies.
-Events of each cycle and the remaining bunnies are outputted to a file and optionally to the console (refer to __Usage__).
+Events of each cycle and the remaining bunnies are outputted to a file (`output.txt`) and optionally to the console (refer to __Usage__).

 ![Screenshot](https://i.imgur.com/sG2jEmr.png)